About

 I started at the University of Kentucky in the fall of 2013.
 I feel privileged and fortunate to do work as a professor.
 I feel more fortunate to have my children.
 I never imagined I'd have such beautiful souls in my life.

-Work Info
+Work Bio

-I currently work as an associate professor of information science at the University of Kentucky, where I teach in the library science (LIS) and the information, communication, and technology (ICT) programs.
+I work as an associate professor of information science at the University of Kentucky, where I teach in the library science (LIS) and the information, communication, and technology (ICT) programs.

 More information about my research is available on my research topic page and workflow page, on my CV, and at the following sites: